walidshaari/Kubernetes-Certified-Administrator/labs/kubeadm-cluster/CKA-Islamabad.md

 ```
 ## Todo:
-- test vagrant in different Oss and after a destory
+- test vagrant in different Oss and after a destroy
 - backup etcd CronJob
-- secure your backups (encyrpt them and store in a secure location), for DR ensure you have a copy offsite
+- secure your backups (encrypt them and store them in a secure location), for DR ensure you have a copy offsite